github-usman/DBank/README.md

 dfx deploy
 ```

-Once the job completes, your application will be available at `http://localhost:4943?canisterId={asset_canister_id}`.
+Once the job completes, your application will be available at `http://localhost:4943?canisterId={asset_canister_id}` there may be diffrent id in yours.

 If you have made changes to your backend canister, you can generate a new candid interface with